alsongard/PROGRAMMING_NOTES/Programming_Languages/HTML.md

 # box-shadow

 - to use box-shadow property in its simplest form:
 Although by default the box-shadow property takes the color of the text, you can also change the color of the box-shadow or you can also specify the text color.
-However when using the second option, that is the text apply the change of the color in the parent element and not the text, paragraph element
+However when using the second option, that is the text apply the change of the color in the parent element (div) and not the text, paragraph element.

 example 1:
 ```
 #firstBox
 {
 	color:red;
 }
 <div id="firstBox">
 	<p>I need to know now to know now can you love me again</p>
 </div>
 ```
 in the example above the shadow will be red